Graduate Research Fellowship: Featured Fellows

 Shun-Yung Kevin Wang

-Shun-Yung Kevin Wang (2009 Fellow) is an assistant professor in the Department of Criminology at the University of South Florida, St. Petersburg, where he researches labor market participation and delinquent and criminal behaviors.
+Shun-Yung Kevin Wang (2009 Fellow) is an associate professor in the Department of Criminology at the University of South Florida, St. Petersburg, where he researches labor market participation and delinquent and criminal behaviors.
 He published a book,

 How Career-Ladder Jobs Increase Employment Prospects: Redeeming Lives from the Consequences of Youth Delinquency, in late 2013.
 “With NIJ GRF grants, I was able to consult experts of career/occupation counselors across the country to scientifically quantify the job quality in an aspect that suppresses criminality among youths,” he says.
 “The fund enabled me to finish the dissertation with quality inputs from cross-discipline collaborations.”

 Nora Wikoff (2013 Fellow) is a lecturer in criminology at the University of Manchester’s School of Law, where she studies the relationship between work and crime among serious and violent former prisoners.
 Her research focuses on how interventions can improve individuals’ financial wellbeing and promote beneficial outcomes.
 Nora says, "Had it not been for the support of the NIJ GRF program, I would not be in the position that I am today.
 It gave me access to resources needed to strengthen my research and methodological skills, and the financial support enabled me to carry out a more ambitious project than would have been possible on my own.
 The lessons I learned continue to inform my research and teaching."

 Gregory Zimmerman, 2008 Fellow